awarmack/getting_and_cleaning_Project2/README.md

 fBodyBodyAccJerkMag-meanFreq()"

-Frequency domain , Body Gyrometer filtered for jerk and magnitude, Mean and Standard Deviations in X,Y, and Z directions<br fBodyBodyGyroMag-mean()"
+Frequency domain , Body Gyrometer filtered for jerk and magnitude, Mean and Standard Deviations in X,Y, and Z directions
+fBodyBodyGyroMag-mean()"
 fBodyBodyGyroMag-std()"
 fBodyBodyGyroMag-meanFreq()"